commercialhaskell/stackage/CURATORS.md

 docker rmi $(docker images -q)
 ```

-You should also delete the cache directories on the stackage-build server to
+For a new GHC version you should also delete the cache directories on the stackage-build server to
 force all packages to be rebuilt.
 See: [issue#746](https://github.com/fpco/stackage/issues/746).

 ## stackage-build server